Norton Front Forks

 legs or bodies, the dampers, and springs.

-The factory shop manual pn 065146, I believe, is in error
+The factory shop manual pn 065146, I believe, is in error in

-section G2...especially in regards to the early commando (and atlas).
+G2...especially in regards to the early commando (and atlas).

 Atlas